mnikander/lab/0000-questions-repo/readme.md

 Set up the repo and template as described.
 Created the this whole project as the very first question.
-Tried several smaller questions (0001 - 0004) and then a much larger question (0005).
+Tried several smaller 2-3 hour questions (0001 - 0004) and then a much larger question (0005).
 Got a little stuck in 0005 with the implementation of function calls for 3-address code.
+I think the 3AC prototype took more than 10 hours.
 At the same time, external circumstances halted development work for several weeks.
 That froze this project entirely.
+Picked it up again with a 2 hour exercise on cons-cells (0006), which was good for motivation.
+Creating that 3-address-code prototype was instrumental in getting started in the domain of IRs.
+The prototype served as the foundation for a separate repository for an IR and the exploration of static single assignment form.
+That prototype opened the door.
+Did a 2 hour experiment 0007 on how to get Datalog working, first I tried Souffle and then tried Datalog in Racket.
+Again, this experiment opened the door, this time to learning Datalog.
+I did a ~10 hour experiment 0008 where I worked through Datalog tutorials and one particularly challenging exercise.
+It did drag on for a bit, but it got me into the topic.

 ## Findings
 <!-- What did I learn? -->